huggingface/Google-Cloud-Containers/containers/pytorch/inference/README.md

 > [!NOTE]
 > Since `huggingface-inference-toolkit` is powered by the `pipeline` method within `transformers`, that means that the payload will be different based on the model that we're deploying.
 So on, before sending requests to the deployed model, we will need to first check which is the task that the `pipeline` method and the model support and are running.
 To read more about the `pipeline` and the supported tasks please check [Transformers Documentation - Pipelines](https://huggingface.co/docs/transformers/en/main_classes/pipelines).

+## Optional

+### Build

+> [!WARNING]
+> Building the containers is not recommended since those are already built by Hugging Face and Google Cloud teams and provided openly, so the recommended approach is to use the pre-built containers available in [Google Cloud's Artifact Registry](https://console.cloud.google.com/artifacts/docker/deeplearning-platform-release/us/gcr.io) instead.

+The PyTorch Training containers come with two different containers depending on the accelerator used for training, being either CPU or GPU, but those can be built within the same instance, that does not need to have a GPU available.

+* **CPU**

+    ```bash
+    docker build -t us-docker.pkg.dev/deeplearning-platform-release/gcr.io/huggingface-pytorch-inference-cpu.2.2.2.transformers.4.41.1.py311 -f containers/pytorch/inference/cpu/2.2.2/transformers/4.41.1/py311/Dockerfile .
+    ```

+* **GPU**

+    ```bash
+    docker build -t us-docker.pkg.dev/deeplearning-platform-release/gcr.io/huggingface-pytorch-inference-gpu.2.2.2.transformers.4.41.1.py311 -f containers/pytorch/inference/gpu/2.2.2/transformers/4.41.1/py311/Dockerfile .
+    ```